 The Premier League 2016/17 season has only just finished, but betting on next season is already available.

-Although we’ve got a summer of transfer comings and goings to take into account, it can pay to get an early pre-season punt on if on the hunt for some betting value, particularly if you can get your hands on a Betfair free bet offer or a similar such deal from other top bookmakers.
+Although we’ve got a summer of transfer comings and goings to take into account, it can pay to get an early pre-season punt on if on the hunt for some betting value, particularly if you can get your hands on a Betfair bonus bet offer or a similar such deal from other top bookmakers.

 All the betting to win Premier League 2017/18 will focus on the ‘Big 6’ although, unlike last season when Chelsea and Liverpool benefited from having no European distractions, all the main contenders will have to cope with trips to the continent between their domestic duties over the coming campaign.